justinberi/CMU-16-745/optimalcontrol/l6_pontryagin.md

 * In continuous time $\lambda(t)$ is called the costate trajectory.
 * These methods have largely fallen out of favour as computers have gotten faster.

+## Intuition

+Great now we have some recursive conditions that describe the solution to an optimal control problem.
+But how do we leverage those to solve the problem?

+The next chapter will demonstrate the solution process on an LQR problem formulation.